 If you don’t intend to stay in one place while you’re in this amazing country, I would highly recommend getting a Japan Railway Pass.
 You can choose from a week pass, 10-day pass and 2-week pass, depending on how long you’re staying in the country.
 The pass gives you unlimited access to JR trains for the amount of time you choose, and it’s a bargain compared to individual train tickets.

-To really make the most of your time in Japan, I recommend travelling to as many other cities as you can.
+To really make the most of your time in Japan, I recommend traveling to as many other great Japanese cities as you can.
 With the JR pass you won’t have to worry about paying for train tickets, which is pretty amazing.

 One thing that Osaka and Kyoto have in common is that they are both excellent hubs to explore southwestern Japan.
 They are both connected with trains to major cities in this part of Japan, and even to Tokyo.
 So, if this was one of your main concerns, you’ll be glad to know that it doesn’t really matter which city you choose to stay in.